yuuki/droot/README.md

 droot
 =====

-Droot is a super-easy container chrooting a docker image without docker.
+Droot is a super-easy container tool to chroot a docker image without docker.

 ## Overview